Back to Amusement Ride Safety

 - Amusement park staff follow detailed manufacturer guidelines for inspection and safety, and many parks use outside specialty companies to periodically re-inspect rides.
 These inspections take place on a daily, weekly, monthly, and yearly basis.

 - ASTM International standards require fixed-site amusement industry operators and manufacturers report both incidents and ride-related defects, including notification of facilities when a ride develops a manufacturer-related safety issue.

-States are Best Equipped to Regulate Amusement Park Industry.
-No evidence federal oversight would improve on the already excellent safety record of the amusement park industry.
+States are Best Equipped to Regulate the Amusement Park Industry.
+There is no evidence federal oversight would improve on the already excellent safety record of the amusement park industry.

 - Currently 44 of 50 states regulate amusement parks.
-The six without state oversight are Alabama, Mississippi, Nevada, South Dakota, Wyoming, and Utah.
+The six without state oversight are Alabama, Mississippi, Montana, Nevada, Wyoming, and Utah.
 These states contain few, if any amusement parks (Wyoming has no parks).

 - Then-Congressman Ed Markey convened a panel of leading doctors, biodynamic consultants, medical experts, and ride safety specialists to study the amusement park industry's safety record.The panel concluded it is unlikely that a federal agency could match the effectiveness of the current system.

 - Relevant data consistently shows only a small percentage of incidents that do occur are caused by factors subject to governmental ride operations oversight, namely either staff or mechanical error.